R-M-G/react-text-generator-simple/README.md

 ## Acknowledgement

+- Created with assistance from Traversy Media & Bootswtach Cosmo by Thomas Park

 ## Support

-If you have suggestions or issues, please email me
+If you have suggestions or issues, please email me ryan.gregory@ryanmgregory.com